Pavan-Gunda/scene-1-ansible-/README.md

 You can get the status of Wireguard by running the following command on every hosts

     wg show
- or with ansible

-    ansible -i inventory/hosts.ini -a "wg show" wireguard

 verify the Cluster state using
 ```bash